Jupiter: Formation and migration

-There are several problems with the grand tack hypothesis.
+There are several unresolved issues with the grand tack hypothesis.
 The resulting formation timescales of terrestrial planets appear to be inconsistent with the measured elemental composition.
-It is likely that Jupiter would have settled into an orbit much closer to the Sun if it had migrated through the solar nebula.
-Some competing models of Solar System formation predict the formation of Jupiter with orbital properties that are close to those of the present day planet.
-Other models predict Jupiter forming at distances much farther out, such as 18 AU.
+Jupiter would likely have settled into an orbit much closer to the Sun if it had migrated through the solar nebula.
+Some competing models of Solar System formation predict the formation of Jupiter with orbital properties that are close to those of the present-day planet.
+Other models predict Jupiter forming at distances much further out, such as 18 AU.

+According to the Nice model, the infall of proto-Kuiper belt objects over the first 600 million years of Solar System history caused Jupiter and Saturn to migrate from their initial positions into a 1:2 resonance, which caused Saturn to shift into a higher orbit, disrupting the orbits of Uranus and Neptune, depleting the Kuiper belt, and triggering the Late Heavy Bombardment.

+According to the Jumping-Jupiter scenario, Jupiter's migration through the early Solar System could have led to the ejection of a fifth gas giant.
+This hypothesis suggests that during its orbital migration, Jupiter's gravitational influence disrupted the orbits of other gas giants, potentially casting one planet out of the Solar System entirely.
+The dynamics of such an event would have dramatically altered the formation and configuration of the Solar System, leaving behind only the four gas giants humans observe today.

-Based on Jupiter's composition, researchers have made the case for an initial formation outside the molecular nitrogen (N2) snowline, which is estimated at 20–30 AU from the Sun, and possibly even outside the argon snowline, which may be as far as 40 AU.
-Having formed at one of these extreme distances, Jupiter would then have migrated inwards to its current location.
-This inward migration would have occurred over a roughly 700,000-year period, during an epoch approximately 2–3 million years after the planet began to form.
-In this model, Saturn, Uranus and Neptune would have formed even further out than Jupiter, and Saturn would also have migrated inwards.
+Based on Jupiter's composition, researchers have made the case for an initial formation outside the molecular nitrogen (N2) snow line, which is estimated at 20–30 AU from the Sun, and possibly even outside the argon snow line, which may be as far as 40 AU.
+Having formed at one of these extreme distances, Jupiter would then have, over a roughly 700,000-year period, migrated inwards to its current location, during an epoch approximately 2–3 million years after the planet began to form.
+In this model, Saturn, Uranus, and Neptune would have formed even further out than Jupiter, and Saturn would also have migrated inwards.

 Physical characteristics

-Jupiter is a gas giant, being primarily composed of gas and liquid rather than solid matter.
-It is the largest planet in the Solar System, with a diameter of 142984 km at its equator.
-The average density of Jupiter, 1.326 g/cm3, is about the same as simple syrup (syrup USP), and is lower than those of the four terrestrial planets.
+Jupiter is a gas giant, meaning its chemical composition is primarily hydrogen and helium.
+These materials are classified as gasses in planetary geology, a term that does not denote the state of matter.
+It is the largest planet in the Solar System, with a diameter of 142984 km at its equator, giving it a volume 1,321 times that of the Earth.
+Its average density, 1.326 g/cm3, is lower than those of the four terrestrial planets.